richc-dev/ftp-fetch/README.md

 # FTP Fetch
-A commandline utility to get and update files from a FTP server.
+A simple commandline utility to update local files so they match the files on a remote server via FTP.

 # Requirements
-Python 3.13 or greater
+Python 3.13 or greater.
+The server being connected to must be running GNU/Linux and support the MLSD command.

 # Usage
 FTP Fetch uses JSON files in the following format to store the connection data: